 - The research is limited to a “review preparatory to research.”
 (Note that the “review preparatory to research” HIPAA option (a) is limited to preparation of a research protocol or assessment of feasibility of performing a specific research protocol; (b) does not include recording any protected health information; and (c) may not be used to prescreen patients as part of the recruitment process.
 Once there is intent to recruit pursuant to a formulated protocol, then the research activity is sufficiently well prepared to require IRB approval).

 Certain of these circumstances are the responsibility of the IRB to oversee, while others (for example, reviews preparatory to research) are not.

 III.
 HIPAA Authorization and Informed Consent

-The IRB has both an Authorization template and consent form authorization language that comply with HIPAA requirements.
+The IRB has an Authorization template that complies with HIPAA requirements.
 The researcher must customize the Authorization for the specific study he or she intends to perform and submit it with the IRB application for review and approval.

 - A specific and meaningful description of the information to be used or disclosed.

 - The name or other specific identification of the persons or class of persons authorized to make the disclosure.

 - The name or other specific identifications of the persons or class of persons that

 - A description of each purpose of the requested use or disclosure, (or the statement, “at the request of the individual,” when appropriate)